 It was assumed that 30% of employees will be married and have a spouse covered by the Plan at retirement.
+Non-spouse dependents are deemed to be immaterial.
 Wives are assumed to be two years younger than their husband.

 Retiree Contributions and Health Care Cost Trend Rate